Sztacho/ElectricityLib-VS/README.md

 ---

-## 📜 License
+## 🧩 Contribution & License

 MIT License.
-Feel free to use, modify, and contribute!
+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ---